Romanian Deadlift Benefits – Introduction

-3. Lengthen Your Hamstrings with the Romanian Deadlift
+#3.
+Lengthen Your Hamstrings

 Having tight hamstrings is a recipe for disaster.

-Especially when you play a Sunday pick up game with your friends or family and try to accelerate down the field to catch a frisbee, football or baseball.
+Especially when you play a Sunday pick-up game with your friends or family and try to accelerate down the field to catch a frisbee, football, or baseball.

 You do not want to be walking around with a walker because your legs are not strong enough when you enter your golden years.

-You do not want to incur injury in your younger years because you neglect whole body functional exercises.
+And, you do not want to incur injury in your younger years because you neglect whole body functional exercises.

-Of course you should be walking every day, that is a given.
+Of course, you should be walking every day, that is a given.

-One of the best Romanian deadlift benefits is to lengthen your hamstrings which help both the function and form of your legs.
+One of the best Romanian deadlift benefits is to lengthen your hamstrings, which help both the function and form of your legs.

 Romanian deadlifts are going to increase your hip mobility and flexibility.